Vihaan7578/careerForge/STATUS.md

 ## What's NOT Included

-Things that would be cool but weren't needed for the hackathon:
+Things that would be cool but I couldnt add them DUE to time constraint and what not

 - User authentication
 - Cloud storage